rahulgoyal911/DsAndAlgo/README.md

 # Backtracking
 <pre>
-> Generate all Binary strings of length n
-> Print all permutations of a given string
+i> Generate all Binary strings of length n i> Print all permutations of a given string i> N-Queen Problem i> Rat in a Maze Problem
-> N-Queen Problem
-> Rat in a Maze Problem
 </pre>

 # Priority Queues and Heaps